 1. Graduate Teaching Assistantships.
 The number of GTAs awarded is based on the availability of funds and the need for teaching assistants.

 - Lab instructors.
-Typically, graduate students are assigned as a GTA to teach labs for introductory physical science courses (Geog 1112: Weather and Climate; Geog 1113: Landforms; Geol 1121: Introductory Geosciences I; and Geol 1122: Introductory Geosciences II).
+Typically, graduate students are assigned as a GTA to teach labs for introductory physical science courses (Geog 1112: Weather and Climate; Geog 1113: Landforms; Geol 1121: Introductory Geosciences I; Geol 1122: Introductory Geosciences II; Envs 1401: Introduction to Environmental Science and Envs 1402).
 GTAs who are lab instructors of these courses do not need prior teaching experience; GTAs will be trained in both pedagogy and in content in two ways: 1) GTAs will take the Teaching Practicum course once per year they serve as a TA, starting with their first semester; 2) GTAs will have weekly meetings with the Laboratory Coordinator (firstname.lastname@example.org).
 GTAs who teach labs perform a very important function in our department, as thousands of undergraduate students take these courses.
 In many cases, these introductory courses are the first exposure students have to our department.
 GTAs who teach lab sections should anticipate lab assignments no later than the first week of the semester, as labs start the second week of classes.
 Your expressed preferences for labs that meet during certain days and times and/or online are honored when possible.
 We will do what we can to support you in your role as a GTA, and we expect professionalism (e.g., punctuality, clear communication with students, attendance at weekly meetings, etc.) from you.

 - Upper-level courses.
 Some upper-level undergraduate courses require a laboratory component, and many of these are taught or assisted by GTAs.
 Typically these assignments are awarded to graduate students who have been enrolled for at least one semester and who have experience in the subject matter.